James Murray (courtier): A pawned jewel

-Murray was also mentioned in the documentation of an emerald and diamond jewel subsequently pledged by James VI to the burgh council of Edinburgh for a loan in April 1584.
+Murray was mentioned in the documentation of an emerald and diamond jewel subsequently pledged by James VI to the burgh council of Edinburgh for a loan in April 1584.
 The jewel, after a series of paper transactions, was upgraded and refashioned by the goldsmith David Gilbert and presented to Anne of Denmark during her Entry to Edinburgh in May 1590.